A 3D GAN for Improved Large-pose Facial Recognition: The 3D GAN

 Figure \ref{fig:3DGAN} depicts the architecture of our 3D GAN.
-The lower half of the diagram depicts a standard conditional GAN in which some image is generated from random parameters and pose information, and is then fed to the discriminator.
-(In our implementation, pose information is repeated spatially and concatenated as additional channels of the image).
+The lower half of the diagram depicts a standard conditional GAN in which some image is generated from random parameters, and is then fed to the discriminator along with the pose parameters to correspond with training images also labelled with poses.
+In our implementation, pose information is repeated spatially and concatenated as additional channels of the image.
 The top half of the diagram depicts the integration of a 3DMM where a learned texture is rendered into this image via a differentiable renderer.
 With the main subject of the image being provided by the rendered texture, the background generator learns to generate only the background and features not modelled by the 3DMM, for example, the edges of glasses, clothes and hair.
-Since the texture generator is not conditioned on pose information, nor expression parameters, these aspects of the image can be manipulated without affecting the texture of the 3D model, as shown in Figures \ref{fig:MultiPIE_Pose}, \ref{fig:MultiPIE_Expression} and \ref{fig:FFHQ_random}.
+Since the texture generator is not conditioned on pose, nor on expression parameters, these aspects of the image can be manipulated without affecting the texture of the 3D model, as shown in Figures \ref{fig:MultiPIE_Pose}, \ref{fig:MultiPIE_Expression} and \ref{fig:FFHQ_random}.
+There is therefore no need for an additional identity constraint.